DragonSenses/visionize/architectural-decision-log.md

 ## Upgrade Modal

+The upgrade modal serves as a reminder for users to subscribe to the premium version, granting them access to various benefits.

+### zustand useUpgradeModal store

 Now create a hook `useUpgradeModal` using Zustand, a state management library.

 - The `useUpgradeModal` hook manages the state related to an upgrade modal.